How to Copy a Formula in Excel

 This option only copies formula and number formatting but ignores all other cell formattings like background color, font color, etc.

-Copy a Formula to Non-Adjacent Cells
+Copy a Formula to Non-Adjacent/Non-Contiguous Cells

 Ctrl key.
-Press
+Then, press

 Enter to complete.